locoframework/loco-rails/README.md

 ```

 Where:
 * notifications_size - max number of notifications returned from the server at once
 * app_name - used as key's prefix to store info about current WebSocket connections in Redis

-If Loco-Rails discovers Redis instance under `Redis.current`, it will use it.
-Except that, you can specify Redis instance directly using `redis_instance: Redis.new(your_config)`.

 2️⃣ Browse all generated files and customize them according to the comments.